Hummingbirds

 Ruby-throated hummingbirds (Archilochus colubris) are the only hummingbirds found in the Star Lake area.
 Their names refers to the coloration of the male.
 Females have a green or brown back with a white breast.
 They are known to be attracted to anything red, and folks in the Star Lake area widely employ this trait to attract them to sugar-water hummingbird feeders, where their flying acrobatics are easily enjoyed.

-The winter in Central America, beginning their journey northward with a 500-mile, 18-20 hour flights over the Caribbean.
+They winter in Central America, beginning their journey northward with 500-mile, 18-20 hour flights over the Caribbean.
 The then come north following the spring flowers.
-Return journeys can begin as early as July (from points further north), and the leave the Star Lake area usually around labor day.
-[Most of this information is taken from the article by Judith McGuire, cited in the bibliography below.]
+Return journeys can begin as early as July (from points further north), and they leave the Star Lake area usually around Labor Day.
+[Most of this information is taken from the article by Judith McGuire, cited at the Bibliography Tab above.]

 Charles P. Forbes